karthik/cise/response_to_reviewers.md

 ## Advantages and limitations

 13. Page 6, lines 46-49, I have pretty much no idea what any of these things are.
 I think given that you are trying to make the case that software sustainability, and its advantages, are useful for the wider research community, being careful to explain any specialist terms like this is important for accessibility.

+> > We updated terms that were not clear in the section.

 ## Incentives